Georgia stun Wales with victory in Cardiff

 Consistency in selection

-Georgia's last two visits to Wales saw them proved dogged opponents as the home side prevailed 13-6 in 2017 and 18-0 two years ago.
+Georgia's past two visits to Wales saw them proved dogged opponents as the home side prevailed 13-6 in 2017 and 18-0 two years ago.

-Pivac made fewer changes than normally associated with this fixture with six alterations to the side that defeated Argentina, two of those injury enforced following the loss of Will Rowlands and Dan Lydiate.
+Pivac made fewer changes than normally associated with this fixture, with six alterations to the side that defeated Argentina, two of those injury enforced following the loss of Will Rowlands and Dan Lydiate.

 Wing Josh Adams returned from injury with fly-half Rhys Priestland and centre Owen Watkin starting while Ben Carter, Morgan and the uncapped Josh Macleod were included in the pack.

-Macleod, normally a flanker made his Test debut at number eight, to finally gain his first cap after a long wait.
+Macleod, normally a flanker, made his Test debut at number eight to finally gain his first cap after a long wait.

-The 26-year-old had being picked to start against Scotland in the 2021 Six Nations, only to rupture his Achilles tendon in training a few hours later.
+The 26-year-old had been picked to start against Scotland in the 2021 Six Nations, only to rupture his Achilles tendon in training a few hours later.

-Wales, who were wearing black armbands to mark the death of former coach John Ryan made a poor start from the Georgia kick-off and conceded an early penalty with Tedo Abzhandadze slotting over the kick.
+Wales, who were wearing black armbands to mark the death of former coach John Ryan, made a poor start from the Georgia kick-off and conceded an early penalty with Tedo Abzhandadze slotting over the kick.

-The hosts replied from a well-worked training ground move involving locks Adam Beard and Carter before Morgan stepped his way over unopposed for a first international try.
+The hosts replied from a well-worked training-ground move involving locks Adam Beard and Carter before Morgan stepped his way over unopposed for a first international try.
 Priestland converted from the touchline.

 Morgan again popped up on the right-hand touchline for a second score after benefiting from incisive build-up work from North, Cuthbert and Tomos Williams.

-Cardiff scrum-half Williams was almost involved in a brilliant third try for Wales with his basketball-style overhead pass finding Adams who chipped ahead and sprinted away

-His effort was in vain, though, as Williams' pass was adjudged to have been forward by the television match official Brandon Pickerill.
+Cardiff scrum-half Williams was almost involved in a brilliant third try for Wales with his basketball-style overhead pass finding Adams who chipped ahead and sprinted away.
+His effort was in vain, though, as Williams' pass was adjudged to have been forward.

-Wales led 12-3 at half-time and would have been frustrated they were not further ahead.

-Some opportunities were spurned with wasteful kicks and there was a reliance on a formulaic attacking approach.
+Wales led 12-3 at half-time and would have been frustrated they were not further ahead - opportunities were spurned with wasteful kicks, and there was a reliance on a formulaic attacking approach.

 Wasteful Wales continued to be unconvincing in the attacking third and wing Cuthbert was shown a yellow card for an aerial challenge on Todua while chasing a high ball.